The

 Each of the major four fragrances explicitly mentioned in the Torah

 contributed seventy maneh.
-The number seven represents
+The number

-of the physical universe, especially the boundaries
+the framework of the physical universe, especially

-of time
+the boundaries of time

 with its seven-day week.